emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = 1) # And add a variable called "a" with a value of "1"
 ```

-Since we have already created the variable "a" above, the code below means "replace the variable 'a' with the value of 2 in all observations."
+Since we have already created the variable "a" above, the code below means: replace the variable "a" with the value of 2 in all observations.

 ```r